mdrhl1doto/pair-matching-game/README.md

 # pair-matching-game
-# Matching Pairs Game

-Welcome to the Matching Pairs Game!
+Welcome to the Pair Matching Game!
 This is a simple and fun memory game where you must match card pairs.
 Enjoy the game!

 ## Game Description

-The Matching Pairs Game challenges your memory and concentration.
+The Pair Matching Game challenges your memory and concentration.
 The objective is to match all the pairs of cards with the least number of attempts.

 ## How to Play